kartverket/skiperator/README.md

       rules:
       - application: other-app
       # external specifies which applications on the internet the application
       # can reach.
-Only host is required unless it is on another port than HTTP
+Only host is required unless it is on another port than HTTPS
-      # on port 80 and HTTPS on port 443.
-If other ports or protocols are
+      # on port 443.
+If other ports or protocols are required then `ports` must
-      # required then port must be specified as well
+      # be specified as well
       external:
         # The allowed hostname.
 Note that this does not include subdomains
       - host: nrk.no